MinervaRose/ai-programming-foundations-project/README.md

 3. Run all cells from top to bottom

 The notebook executes without hidden state and reproduces the full workflow.

+#### Optional (Google Colab only):
+If running in Colab with Google Drive storage, uncomment the setup cell at the top of the notebook.

 ---